twiddlingbits/twr-wasm/readme.md

  **Installs for your C code**

   To build C code for use in your wasm project, you will need to install clang and the wasm-ld linker.
-For windows, more details can be found later in this readme.
-For other platforms, you are on your own.
+If you are using Windows, more details can be found later in this readme.

 **Examples**